12 Healthy Meal Ideas for Camping

 In one bowl, combine 2 cans of tuna (drained), 2 tsp horseradish, 1/2 cup red onion (diced), and 3 tbsp mayonnaise.

-In another bowl, combine 3 hard-boiled eggs (chopped) with 1 tsp pepper, 1 tsp salt, 1 tbsp lemon juice, and 6-8 capers (optional).
+Combine 3 hard-boiled eggs (chopped) in another bowl with 1 tsp pepper, 1 tsp salt, 1 tbsp lemon juice, and 6-8 capers (optional).

 Add the tuna mixture to the egg mixture and stir until combined.
 Spoon the mixture onto sandwiches or wraps.